-Behind all these efforts is a deeply held commitment to co-producing knowledge that is relevant to the communities who host me; engaging with a diverse range of scholars, practitioners, and activists; and contributing to broader efforts on behalf of social, environmental, and ecological justice.
-At CMU, I am excited to offer courses and mentor student research on Global Political Ecology, Environmental Justice, Southeast Asia, Indigenous Rights, Social Movements, and related topics.
+Motivating all of these engagements is a commitment to: collaboratively producing knowledge that is accountable to the concerns of structurally marginalized communities; engaging with a wide range of scholars, practitioners, and activists; and contributing to broader efforts on behalf of social, environmental, and ecological justice.
+At CMU, I offer courses and mentor student research on Political Ecology, Environmental Justice, Climate Change and Climate Justice, Southeast Asia, Indigenous Rights, Globalization, Social Movements, Disasters, and related topics.

 Additional information on my research, teaching, and public engagement is available on my personal website.

 EducationPh.D.: University of Wisconsin-Madison, 2013